vortexntnu/embedded-learning-period/task6/README.md

 - Configure the Generic Clock Controller (GCLK)
 - Route the clock to a peripheral (example: Timer/Counter)

+Since we in task7 will use EIC, I recommend Configuring the clock for EIC (External interrupt controller)

 ---

 ## 1. Why Clocks Matter